It's been a vicious 6 months for stocks. Here's what the grim markets are signaling

 A record-setting run fueled by cheap money has ended, and Wall Street is having a hard time adjusting to a new reality.
 With the Federal Reserve aggressively hiking interest rates to fight high inflation, the economic landscape has changed dramatically.

-At the mid-year point of 2022, the tech-heavy Nasdaq has fallen by almost 30% and the broad-based S&P 500 is down by around 20% in the first six months of the year.
+At the halfway point of the year, the tech-heavy Nasdaq has fallen by 30% and the broad-based S&P 500 is down by over 20%.
 Both indexes are in bear market territory, and the Dow Jones Industrial Average is in a correction.
-Year to date, it is down about 15%.
+Year to date, it is down over 15%.

 "When interest rates go up, it changes all the math," says Charles Bobrinskoy, vice chairman of Ariel Investments.
 "It changes the math of buying a car, buying a house, buying a bond, and it changes the value of particularly tech stocks, whose earnings are far off in the future."